Varicose Vein Laser Treatment

 97% of first-time EVLT treatments are successful.

-If it is determined in the initial consultation that this procedure is medically necessary, your health insurance plan may cover all or some of the costs.
+Your health insurance plan may cover all or some of the costs if it is determined in the initial consultation that this procedure is medically necessary.
 Please check with your insurer for details.

 What to Expect